cardozo94/Spring_MVC_Ejemplo1/README.md

 # Spring MVC

 This is a project that I create following the tutorial on youtube [Curso Spring][def] to learn Spring.
 In this project I see how implements MVC with Spring in a web project.
+It's running over Java 1.8.
 It has some dependecies:

 - spring-webflux-5.3.9.jar